-Three in ten property purchases end up collapsing after an offer has been agreed.
-Not only is this extremely disappointing, it can be financially damaging too, as fees relating to valuations, surveying and other administrative duties cannot be recovered.
+Three in every ten property purchases end up collapsing after an offer has been agreed.
+Not only is this extremely disappointing, but it can also be financially damaging too, as fees relating to valuations, surveying, and other administrative duties cannot be recovered.
 If you don’t want to go through the hassle of selling the same house more than once, then the following tips should prove helpful.

 Be sure about your decision